petra66orii/cats-are-love/README.md

 ### Footer Links

-There are links to social media websites included on every page, the icons were taken from Font Awesome and I've attributed the same pale pink color that is present on the body of the website for added aesthetics.
+There are links to social media websites included on every page, the icons were taken from Font Awesome and I've attributed them the white color for a nice aesthetic feel.

 ![Footer links](assets/images/footer-links.jpg)